 BEES (Brazoria Environmental Education Station) is the official name of the Brazoria County Master Gardeners Association (BCMGA) facility.
 BEES includes flower and vegetable gardens, a green house, training areas and support facilities.

 Brazoria County Master Gardener members volunteer work days every Tuesday and Friday morning from 9 am to noon at BEES.
-The public is typically welcome to visit during these times and at special public events, but not now due to COVID restrictions.
-Contact the Brazoria County AgriLife Extension office to arrange a personal tour of the facliity: 979-864-1393.
+The public is typically welcome to visit during these times and at special public events.
+Contact the Brazoria County AgriLife Extension office to arrange a personal tour of the facility: 979-864-1558.

-BEES Location : 583 Hospital Drive, Angleton, TX 77515 United States; click the link to map it: + Google Map
+BEES Location: 583 East Hospital Drive, Angleton, TX 77515 United States; click the link to map it: + Google Map

 Education Station Chronological History:

 1995 – The Brazoria County Master Gardener program began without a place to call home.
 Master Gardener groups usually start demonstration gardens around their county AgriLife Extension office.
 The offices in Angleton share a small space with very little room for a garden center.
 The Master Gardeners temporarily worked around the Brazoria County Fairgrounds for several years, still looking for a place to call home.